About the NEJC

 Awarded once to a strain (the result of a mating of specific cultivars), exhibited by a single individual as a group of not less than l2 different clones or the inflorescences thereof, of a raised species or hybrid, which may or may not have been made before, when the result is of sufficient improvement over the former type.
 The parental cultivar epithets and the hybridizer of this strain, (not necessarily the registrant of the hybrid), must be provided by the exhibitor upon entry.
 At least one cultivar of the exhibited strain must receive, or have received, a flower quality award.
 It is granted unanimously without scoring by the judging team assigned.
 The specific values for which this award is granted must be recorded by the judging team.
 If the hybridizer and exhibitor are different, each shall receive a certificate.
 The Award of Quality is not given a cultivar name.

-The Northeast Judging Center hosts monthly judgings on the first and third Saturdays of each month in the Boylston and East Hanover locations, respectively.
+The Northeast Judging Center hosts monthly judgings on the first and third Saturdays of each month in the Boylston and Englewood locations, respectively.
 They are open to the public.
 In the event of inclement weather, (or pandemic) it is advisable to confirm ahead of time if that month's judging will be taking place.

 The NEJC supports judging of AOS sanctioned orchid shows by request and 'outreach' judgings as part of their ongoing commitment to engaging the AOS-affiliated orchid societies and the orchid growing public.
 This service, both practical and educational, is only available to AOS-affiliated orchid societies or orchid societies looking to be affiliated with the AOS.
 Contact the NEJC for more information.